You will need roughly 7 minutes to read this article.

 $HOME/cache/bundler directory, which we save between builds to optimize build performance.
 You can read this article to learn more about the dependency cache and how to clear it.

-We also support all Ruby based test frameworks from RSpec, Cucumber to Minitest or others.
+We also support all Ruby based test frameworks like RSpec, Cucumber and Minitest.

-On Ruby 2.3 only, Nokogiri will fail to compile with the bundled libxml and libxslt libraries.
+Nokogiri might fail to compile with the bundled libxml and libxslt libraries.
 To install the gem you need to use the system libraries instead.

 Make sure to run your commands with

 bundle exec rspec) so all commands you run are executed with the versions of the Ruby gems you configured in your Gemfile.lock.